• Skip to primary navigation

 Notes

-This recipe is adapted from Amy Thielen’s Toffee Bars and Shauna Severe’s Caramel Canvas Blondies from Midwest Made (affiliate link).
+This recipe is adapted from Amy Thielen’s Toffee Bars and Shauna Severe’s Caramel Canvas Blondies from Midwest Made.

 SALT.
 If you are skipping the chocolate drizzle, add an additional 1/2 teaspoon salt to the dry ingredients.